 Lodging choices in Grand Teton National Park are varied providing a range of accommodations.
-Choose from a modern hotel or motel type room, lodging in a rustic cabin or even a tent cabin.
+Choose from a modern hotel or motel type room, lodging in a rustic cabin, or even a tent cabin.
 Learn more about lodging choices in the park.

-The only campgrounds with public shower facilities in the park and parkway are Colter Bay, Signal Mountain and Headwaters at Flagg Ranch.
+Public shower facilities are available at Colter Bay, Signal Mountain, and Headwaters at Flagg Ranch.

-For backcountry camping information visit our Backcountry Camping page.
+For backcountry camping information visit our backcountry camping page.

 There are a variety of restaurants located throughout the park and parkway.
 Additional restaurants can be found in the towns of Jackson and Wilson.

 Dornans Trading Post

 Grand Teton National Park has 9 picnic areas, while the John D. Rockefeller, Jr. Memorial Park has one picnic area.
 The only picnic areas that allow open fires are String Lake/Leigh Lake and Colter Bay.
 Fires at these picnic areas must be contained in the existing metal fire grates and are not allowed fire restrictions are in place.